FILMS

 Title: TBC, Date TBC

-Role: Underwater Camera Operator
+Role: Underwater Cinematographer

 Title: TBC, Date TBC

-Role: Underwater Camera Operator
+Role: Underwater Cinematographer

 Australian Underwater Cinematographer Tom Park Underwater Feature Documentary Film Client Leeson Media

-Title: TBC 2025
+Title: Feature Documentary - TBC 2025

 Role: Director of Photography